 The third thing you need to do if you clicked on a phishing link is to scan your device for malware.
 If you are not tech-savvy or do not have an anti-virus program, you may need to hire a professional to help you check your device for malware.
 If you have an anti-virus program on your device, run it and have it scan your system.
 Remove any suspicious files found.
 However, malware is increasingly disguised as legitimate files which makes it easy for the anti-virus scan to miss.
 Therefore, bringing your device to a professional is often your best bet to ensure your device is clean.

-The fifth thing you need to do if you clicked on a phishing link is to enable security features that protect you from malicious links.
+The sixth thing you need to do if you clicked on a phishing link is to enable security features that protect you from malicious links.
 If phishing emails are still landing in your inbox, then you should enable web content filtering.
 That way, even if you click on a link, your browser will block the malicious site before it’s able to infect your device with malware.
 Web content filtering is a proactive tool to get ahead of phishing attempts.

 Enroll in cyber security awareness training